pepeloni-away/figuring-out-twitterspaces/README.md

 turns out the "we only keep spaces for 30 days" was bullshit

-dates back to september 2021, maybe erlier
+dates back to september 2021, maybe earlier